 This one is also similar to those I described above, but it also gives some additional info about the product’s user base.
-For instance, in the company profile, you can see the countries where the users of the software come from.
+For instance, on the company profile, you can see the countries where the users of the software come from.

-Looking for startups?
+Looking for start-ups?